yiisoft/view/docs/basic-functionality.md

 <?php endforeach; ?>
 ```

-Within a view, you can access `$this` which refers to the `Yiisoft\View\View` managing and rendering this view template.
+Within a view, you can access `$this` which refers to the `Yiisoft\View\View` managing and rendering current view template.
-Besides `$this`, there may be other predefined variables in a view, such as `$posts` in the above example.
+Besides `$this`, there may be other variables in a view, such as `$posts` in the above example.
 These variables represent the data that is passed as parameters when rendering the view.
 Note that `<?=`
 does not automatically encode variables for safe use with HTML and you should take care of it.